Dr. MaryAnn Noonan

 Research Assistant and Lab Manager

 Currently, Sophie is supporting Dr Noonan in the study of the typical development of adaptive goal-directed behaviour and the supporting neural architecture.
 To explore this, Sophie collects and analyses behavioural (namely, reversal learning) and neuroimaging (mainly MRI/fMRI) data from adolescents and adults.
-Sophie's favourite aspects of her role include learning new programming skills and attending interesting talks.

 - Maximilian Scheuplein, previous Research Assistant and Laboratory Manager